 ALT and AST blood levels occasionally may be increased while using this medication.
-It is unknown if liver-protectant nutrients would prevent these changes.
-Once Malarone is discontinued, it may be a month or two before levels return to normal.
-It is also unclear to me if this process is due to the malaria or the medication.
+It is unknown if liver-protectant

 Pre-existing Kidney Disease and Malarone Treatment

 Patients with severe kidney disease need to be treated with extreme caution.
 Specifically, if their creatinine clearance is less than 30 ml/minute, Malarone should not be considered unless a clear infection and all other agents have failed or are not functional.
 Little research exists on Malarone use in Babesia patients with severe kidney disease.
 Individuals with mild or moderate kidney disease, e.g., creatinine clearance of 30-80 ml/minute can probably be treated with Malarone.
 Consider consulting either a urologist or a physician with expertise in kidney disease.